Riyanshj/Terraform-Azure-Static-Website/README.md

 ### 3. Create an Azure Storage Account

-Add the following code to `provider.tf` or `main.tf` to create an Azure Storage account:
+Add the following code to `provider.tf` or `variable.tf` to create an Azure Storage account:

 ```hcl
 resource "azurerm_resource_group" "rg" {